Chapter Six - US Securities Exchange - pink herring

 My telephone/fax account exhibit AS 516 file AS-CAV 495 to 541 lists Exhibit (AS 515) as having transmitted successfully to Tony Shaw’s Canberra office, 0262195200 at 04:42 am.
 The 4:44 minute transmission time shown on (AS 516), confirms (AS 515) were faxed from my private residence 03 55 267265.

-Back on 24 June 1997 see:- pages 36 and 38 Senate – Parliament of Australia/from an ex-Telstra employee and then-Whistle-blower, Lindsay White, that, while he was assessing the relevance of the technical information which had been requested by the COT claimants, he advised the Committee that:
+Back on 24 June 1997 see:- pages 36 and 38 Senate – Parliament of Australia/from an ex-Telstra employee and then-Whistle-blower, Lindsay White, while he was assessing the relevance of the technical information which the COT claimants had requested, he advised the Committee that:

 “In the first induction – and I was one of the early ones, and probably the earliest in the Freehill’s (Telstra’s Lawyers) area – there were five complaints.
 They were Garms, Gill and Smith, and Dawson and Schorer.
 My induction briefing was that we – we being Telecom – had to stop these people to stop the floodgates being opened.”
 (See Front Page Part One File No/6)